 Jessica’s medical practice focuses on care for underserved and relatively rural populations in California.
 She is the only trained movement disorder in the area and launched the sole Parkinson’s disease support group in the region.
 Jessica is interested in the management of motor, non-motor and palliative care needs of people living with movement disorders.

-Natalie Witek, MD
+Natalie Witek, MD, MS

 Division of Movement Disorders/Neurology

 Natalie divides her time between treating patients with Parkinson’s disease and other immune-mediated movement disorders and researching biomarkers (objective measures to diagnose and track disease).
 She is particularly focused on studying immune markers in patients with Parkinson’s to help target individuals who might respond better to certain types of treatments.

 Class of 2018